Weebill: Reproduction

-The dome-shaped pendant nests of weebills are made from fine, pliable materials, such as grasses and plant fibers suspended from a branch and concealed in dense foliage of the tree canopy.
+The dome-shaped pendant nests of weebills are made from fine, pliable materials, such as grasses and plant fibres suspended from a branch and concealed in dense foliage of the tree canopy.
 Weebills are known to utilize cobwebs, insect cocoons and animal hair to bind, strengthen, and further conceal the nest.

 The breeding season of weebills depends on latitude and climatic conditions.
 They can breed at almost any time of the year, but most commonly from July to May.
 Courtship displays have been observed in weebills, where males ruffle their cheek and head feathers with outstretched wings to the female.
 It is thought that male and female weebills display to each other at the nest-site with tail-fanning, slight bowing and wing quivering.

 The female usually lays two to four brown-speckled cream-coloured eggs, which are tapered-oval in shape.
 Only the female incubates the eggs, which hatch after 10–12 days, and then both parents care for the chicks.

 Weebill eggs in the nest are occasionally vulnerable to small brood parasites, such as the Horsfield's bronze-cuckoo, where the female cuckoo removes the weebill eggs and lays one or two eggs in the host nest for the weebill to raise.